 Helping before, during and after a crisis

 When drought destroys crops, conflict forces families from their homes, an epidemic breaks out or a disaster strikes, children suffer most.
 And in some countries, even the best of times are perilous for its youngest citizens.
-Every day, more than 15,000 children under 5 die from preventable causes.
+Every day, around 15,000 children under 5 die from preventable causes.

 Protecting children before, during and after a crisis requires a reliable source of funding.
 The constant stream of revenue provided by monthly donations enables UNICEF to reach children with what they need most when they need it.